midwire/omniauth-gab/README.md

 ### Configuration

-In Rails add `config/initializers/omniauth.rb` with the following:
+In your Rails app, add `config/initializers/omniauth.rb` with the following:

 If you are using environment variables or [dotenv](https://github.com/bkeepers/dotenv) (recommended):